Apply to the Alt Protein Project

 Once you’ve identified a few potential candidates, here are some things to consider when choosing a dedicated co-founder.

 Mission-alignment: Pick someone who is passionate about creating a world where alternative proteins are no longer alternative.
-If you or your co-founder(s) are just doing this to fill in the “volunteer” section on your LinkedIn profile, it’s much more likely that one of you will take ill-advised shortcuts or out-and-out bail when you’re crunched for time.
+If you or your co-founder(s) are just doing this to fill in the “volunteer” section on your LinkedIn profile, it’s much more likely that one of you will take ill-advised shortcuts or even bail out completely when you’re crunched for time.

 Complementary skill sets: The most passionate people in the room don’t always make the best group leaders.
 We recommend taking stock of the responsibilities involved with running a student group and assessing whether your co-founding team has the complementary skill sets to make your vision a reality.